 Waxing and Waning Moon

-In these phases, the moon is illuminated mostly sideways.
-Between the New and Full Moon, the illumination increases during the Waxing phase.
-Between the Full and New Moon, the illumination decreases during the Waning phase.
+In these phases, the light on the moon is mostly coming from the side.
+Between the New and Full Moon, the illumination increases during the Waxing period.

 Near the line separating the dark and bright areas of the moon (terminator), you have the maximum contrast.
-This is also the most detailed region of the lunar surface.
+This area is also the most detailed region of the lunar surface.

 The Full Moon